monsoonmaelstrom/book2/book2.md

 “This,” I say, gesturing to the ship, Lisette, myself.
 All of it.
 “You must have some idea what we’re on about.”

-“I know how to mind my business,” he tells me.
-Clearly wanting to put an end to this particular topic.
+“I know how to mind my business,” he tells me, clearly wanting to put an end to this particular topic.
 I decide I’ll let him.
 For now.

 “What do you want, Lisette?”
-I finally ask her, since she clearly has something on her mind and isn’t going to broach it on her own.
+I finally ask her, since she obviously has something on her mind and isn’t going to broach it on her own.

-“I want you to do it,” she said quickly, her hands clenched into fists.
+“I want you to do it,” she says quickly, her hands clenched into fists.

 “You’re sure?”
 I ask.
 “Because you don’t look sure.”